23 NYCRR Part 500 Is Now in Effect: What Financial Institutions Must Do to Stay Compliant

 Understanding Section 500.13

 The NYDFS supervises over 3,000 institutions that hold almost $10 trillion in assets.
-This statute applies to “Covered Entities,” any entity that is required to operate under a license, registration, or other authorization under New York's Banking Law, Insurance Law, or Financial Services Law.
+This statute applies to “Covered Entities,” which are entities that are required to operate under a license, registration, or other authorization under New York's Banking Law, Insurance Law, or Financial Services Law.

 That includes: